-- 7. The monthly average limit for E. coli is expressed as a geometric mean.
-E. coli monitoring shall be conducted concurrently with a total residual chlorine sample. - 8.
-The minimum level (ML) for cadmium and lead is defined as 0.5 ug/l.
-This value is the minimum level using the Furnace Atomic Absorption analytical method (EPA Method 220.2).
-This method or other EPA-approved method with an equivalent or lower ML shall be used.
-Sampling results equal to or less than the ML shall be reported as zero on the Discharge Monitoring Report. - 9.
-The permittee shall conduct chronic and acute toxicity tests four times per year.
-The permittee shall test the Ceriodaphnia dubia.
+- 8. The minimum level (ML) for copper is defined as 3 ug/l.
+This value is the minimum level for copper using the Furnace Atomic Absorption analytical method (EPA Method 220.2).
+Sampling results of 3 ug/l or less shall be reported as zero on the Discharge Monitoring Report. - 9.
+The permittee shall comply with the 200 ug/l total phosphorus limit, the 5.0 mg/l total nitrogen limit and the optimization requirement of footnote 10 in accordance with the schedule contained in Section F below.
+Upon the effective date of the permit, and until the date specified in Section F below for compliance with the total nitrogen final limit of 5.0 mg/l, monitoring for total nitrogen shall be conducted once per week. - 10.
+The permittee shall operate the treatment facility to reduce the discharge of total nitrogen during the months of November to April to the maximum extent possible.
+All available treatment equipment in place at the facility shall be operated unless equal or better performance can be achieved in a reduced operational mode.
+The addition of a carbon source that may be necessary in order to meet the total nitrogen limit during the months of May through October is not required during the months of November through April. - 11.
+The permittee shall conduct acute and chronic toxicity tests four times per year.
+The permittee shall test the daphnid, Ceriodaphnia dubia, only.
 Toxicity test samples shall be collected during the second week of the months of February, May, August and November.
 The test results shall be submitted by the last day of the month following the completion of the test.
 The results are due March 31, June 30, September 30 and December 31, respectively.
-The chronic test must be performed in accordance with test procedures and protocols specified in Attachment A of this permit.
-The acute test must be performed in accordance with test procedures and protocols specified in Attachment B of this permit.
+The tests must be performed in accordance with test procedures and protocols specified in Attachments A and B of this permit.

-Test Dates Second Week in Submit Results By: Test Species Acute Limit LC 50 Chronic Limit C-NOEC February May August November March 31 June 30 September 30 December 31 Ceriodaphnia dubia (daphnid) Pimephales promelas (fathead minnow) ≥ 100% ≥ 53%
+Test Dates Second Week in Submit Results By: Test Species Acute Limit LC 50 Chronic Limit C-NOEC February May August November March 31 June 30 September 30 December 31 Ceriodaphnia dubia (daphnid) ≥ 100% ≥ 45%